 Where to Eat on the Toronto Islands

-There are several restaurants and concession stands on the island including Toronto Island BBQ & Beer Garden, and Carousel Café, along with the Centreville Food Court (in the amuseument park), and fast-food options Shopsy’s and Pizza Pizza by the Centre Island ferry dock.
+There are several restaurants and concession stands on the island including Toronto Island BBQ & Beer Garden, and Carousel Café, along with the Centreville Food Court (in the amusement park), and fast-food options Shopsy’s and Pizza Pizza by the Centre Island ferry dock.
 The Rectory Café is the Islands’ most upscale option, on the waterfront on Ward’s Island.
 A favourite casual sit-down spot with large patio is the Island Café (licensed) near the Ward’s Island ferry dock.

-You can also pull up a blanket on any of the open green spaces or beaches and enjoy a lovely picnic, if that’s more your style.
+You can also pull up a blanket on any of the open green spaces or beaches and enjoy a lovely picnic if that’s more your style.
 There are barbecue stations throughout the island if you’re up for bringing your own charcoal along.

-- Once you’re on the Islands, you’re there—it’s not easy to take a jaunt back to the mainland and there are no shops, aside from a couple of Centreville gift shops, so make sure you’ve packed enough diapers, sunscreen, wipes, towels, snacks, and anything else your kids might need during the day.
+- Once you’re on the Islands, you’re there—it’s not easy to take a jaunt back to the mainland and there are no shops, aside from a couple of Centreville gift shops, so make sure you’ve packed enough sunscreen, diapers, wipes, towels, beverages, snacks, and anything else your kids might need during the day.

 - There are washrooms by the ferry waiting area on the mainland, as well as throughout the Islands—and they are equipped with changing tables.
-Just make sure you give any potty training littles enough time to make the trek from wherever you are when nature calls.

 - There are lockers available for rent on a first-come basis if you’d rather not haul all your family’s supplies around all day.

-- The island is fully accessible and stroller-friendly, and features wonderfully-maintained paths.
+- The island is fully accessible and stroller-friendly and features wonderfully-maintained paths.
 You don’t need to do anything special to bring your stroller on the ferry or island.